sosiristseng/sosiristseng.github.io/docs/code/julia/julia-package-loading.md

 - Best when the submodules are used exclusively for this project and will not be shared with others.
 - Usually you want to include all dependent submodules in the top-most file, [like a table of contents](https://discourse.julialang.org/t/ann-patmodules-jl-a-better-module-system-for-julia/52226/40).
 - The `include` and `using` lines need to be re-execute when the code in the submodule changes. (if `Revise.includet("foo.jl")` is not used)
-- Use [relative module path](https://stackoverflow.com/questions/54410557/submodule-intra-dependencies-in-julia) when `Bar` dependes on `Foo`.
+- Use [relative module path](https://stackoverflow.com/questions/54410557/submodule-intra-dependencies-in-julia) when `Bar` depends on `Foo`.
 - There may be recursive `include()` calls and `replace module` warnings.
 [FromFile.jl](https://github.com/Roger-luo/FromFile.jl) can deal with these file inclusion duplications.

 ## Automatic package loading in a project

 In this example, the project folder is `JuliaHello`.
 Note that `main.jl` has access to the `JuliaHello` module automatically.